 However, there is absolutely no scientific evidence that electronic hands-free faucets are actually safer than their manually-operated cousins.

-The only reported study by John Hoplins Medical Center in 2011 found that manual faucets harbored half as much bacteria compared to hands-free electronic faucets.
+The only reported study conducted by John Hopkins Medical Center in 2011 found exactly the opposite.

 A btter option for doughy-hand operation may be a faucet with wrist-blade handles of the type used in hospitals for nearly 100 years.
 The handles are expressly designed to be operated with a wrist or elbow.